layer6ai-labs/EGT/README.md

 1. Download the evluation data and place the `evaluation.tar.gz` file in `data/`, then decompress and untar (e.g. `tar -xzf evaluation.tar.gz`).
 2. Run graph generation, EGT, then evaluation to produce the ROxford 5k results with `run_all.py`
 <p>
-The graph generation produces a kNN prebuild file that describes the weighted kNN graph.
+* The [graph generation](#knn-prebuild-file) produces a kNN prebuild file that describes the weighted kNN graph.
-Our EGT program takes this as input and produces output text file of the final ranking.
+* Our [EGT program](#EGT) takes this as input and produces output text file of the final ranking.
-Additional script is provided to evaluate for ROxford and RParis.
+* [Evaluation script](#Evaluation) for ROxford and RParis is provided to generate the mAP evaluation in the paper.
 <p>
 The following section describes how to run kNN generation, EGT, and evaluation in detail.

-## kNN "prebuild" file
+## kNN prebuild file
 * We provide Python script to generate the kNN graph used as input to our model.
 The format of the prebuild file is row separated list of edges denoted by `<qid>` as the image id of the row, followed by pairs of `<id> <weight>` where `<id>` is the neighbor image id and `<weight>` is the edge weight.
 ```
 <qid>,<id> <weight> <id> <weight> ... <id> <weight>